Key Takeaways

 Investing in real estate in California can lead to good profits.
 However, there are always risks involved with real estate investments.
 One of those risks is the property losing some of its value and becoming more than you care to deal with.

 If you own a rental property that’s becoming a drain on your finances, you might be considering selling a rental property at a loss.
+While this may initially seem like something you shouldn’t do, it isn’t all bad news.
+Selling rental property at a loss does have some advantages.

 We’re going to look at some of those benefits and how you can navigate selling investment properties at a loss if it’s a serious consideration.